icarusfactor/opensim-install/README.md

 BASEPATH/opensim/bin/config-include/StandaloneCommon.ini
 ```

 Changes made to [DatabaseService] section.
-Comment out the below line to disable SQLite as we will be using mysql instead.
+Comment out the below line to disable SQLite so we will be using mysql instead.
 ```
  ;Include-Storage = "config-include/storage/SQLiteStandalone.ini";
 ```